 Daniel Johnson devotes 100 percent of his practice to construction litigation, alternative dispute resolution, government contracting, and construction contract drafting and negotiation.
-Daniel has experience representing regional, national, and international contractors, engineers, and owners in a variety of proceedings.
+Daniel has experience representing regional, national, and international contractors, subcontractors, engineers, and owners in a variety of proceedings.
 Daniel has significant experience in domestic and international arbitrations and trials for complex construction matters.
-Daniel's most recent experience has been focused on heavy industrial and power plant megaprojects.
+In addition to litigation, he represents construction industry clients in transactional matters related to construction contracts.

-Daniel was recognized in 2021 and the three years immediately preceding as a Georgia "Rising Star" for Construction Litigation by Super Lawyers magazine.
+Daniel was recognized in 2022 and the four years immediately preceding as a Georgia "Rising Star" for Construction Litigation by Super Lawyers magazine.
 He was recognized in 2021 and 2022 as one of the "Best Lawyers: Ones to Watch" for Construction Law and Construction Litigation by The Best Lawyers in America®.
 Daniel was recommended in 2022 by Legal 500 US for Construction.